MinjaeKwen/MinjaeKwen.github.io/about.md

 For my alternative military service, I worked at <a href="https://dangaram-k.goegh.kr/dangaram-k/main.do">Dangaram Kindergarten</a> from May 2022 to February 2024.
 I cared for children with developmental disabilities and mental disorders.
 I received a <a href="/files/Certificate_of_Commendation.pdf"><strong>Certificate of Commendation</strong></a> for my dedicated social service.
 This experience helped me develop resilience and a positive approach to challenges.
 <br><br>
 I have been consistently involved in <a href="/files/Certificate_of_Volunteer(Feb2019-Feb2024).pdf"><strong>volunteer work</strong></a> since middle school.
-I have consistently volunteered over 30 hours each year during my time at university.
+I have volunteered over 90 hours during my time at university.
 <br><br>
 I am passionate about sports, particularly baseball.
 I was a member of the <a href="https://www.instagram.com/kaistrookiesbb.1986/"><strong>KAIST baseball club "Rookie"</strong></a> for two years.
 </p>